kavyajeetbora/foursquare_ai/readme.md

 ## Introduction

 This repository enables the creation of a tailored basemap for a designated country—exemplified here by India—derived from OpenStreetMap (OSM) data.

-By concentrating exclusively on `place` layers, such as cities, towns, villages, and administrative boundaries, it delivers precise place names strictly aligned with the country's recognized territories.
-Deliberately omitting features from disputed or contested areas (e.g., border regions) ensures geopolitical neutrality and data integrity, making it a dependable solution for enterprise applications in sectors like logistics, real-time navigation, real estate, and geospatial intelligence—where accuracy and compliance are paramount for industrial-scale operations.
+- **Custom Basemap Creation**: Tailors basemaps for specific countries (e.g., India) using OpenStreetMap (OSM) data.
+- **Focused Layers**: Targets only `place` elements like cities, towns, villages, and administrative boundaries for precise, territory-aligned place names.
+- **Neutrality Filter**: Excludes disputed areas (e.g., border regions) to maintain geopolitical neutrality and data integrity.
+- **Enterprise Suitability**: Ideal for industrial applications in logistics, real-time navigation, real estate, and geospatial intelligence, prioritizing accuracy and compliance.

 The foundational dataset is the official OSM extract: [india-latest.osm.pbf](https://download.geofabrik.de/asia/india-latest.osm.pbf).
 Processing yields optimized PMTiles files for the `place` layers, facilitating efficient, high-performance map rendering without extraneous global clutter.

-Source: [india-latest.osm.pbf](https://download.geofabrik.de/asia/india-latest.osm.pbf).
-Output: Lightweight PMTiles for efficient serving.
+Here is a demo of the pmtile generated:
 <img src="docs/Custom Indian Places Basemap.gif"/>